Parameow3/Parameow3/README.md

 * 🌍  I'm based in Phnom Penh
 * ✉️  You can contact me at [2820.tan.bunchhay@rupp.edu.kh](mailto:2820.tan.bunchhay@rupp.edu.kh)
 * 🧠  I'm learning Java + JavaFx + MySQL
-* 🤝  I'm open to collaborating on Podcast Project
+* 🤝  I'm open to collaborating on Akara's Podcast Project
 * ⚡  I'm in love with Python.
 Anyway, HTML is the best xD

 ### Skills